Table of Contents

 #!/bin/bash mp4split -o download.ism \ --iss.key_id=00000010001000101000100000000001 \ --iss.content_key=3A2A1B68DD2BD9B2EEB25E84C4776668 \ --iss.license_server_url="http://playready.directtaps.net/pr/svc/rightsmanager.asmx?PlayRight=1&UseSimpleNonPersistentLicense=1" \ --iss.key_iv=0000000000000000 \ --progressive_playout \ video-512k.ismv

-You will then have the following files:
+This will result in the following files:

 |download.ism||The USP server manifest file.|